Atmospheric & Oceanographic Electromagnetics and Marine Systems (ATOM) Laboratory

-ATOM Laboratory strives to increase our understanding of the atmosphere and oceans using electromagnetics (EM).
+Through the ATOM Laboratory, we increase our understanding of the atmosphere and oceans by using electromagnetics (EM).
 We design and manufacture our EM systems to perform remote sensing of lower atmospheric and oceanographic conditions.
-Our specialization is in marine and coastal environments that deal with non-standard atmospheric conditions such as ducting, parabolic wave equation, tropospheric and ionospheric turbulence, sea clutter, radar and communication system performance under different atmospheric/oceanographic conditions.
-For more information please click here to read the news article written on this research topic, "Studying the Breeze".
+Our specialization is in marine and coastal environments that deal with non-standard atmospheric conditions such as ducting, parabolic wave equation, tropospheric and ionospheric turbulence, sea clutter, radar, and communication system performance under different atmospheric/oceanographic conditions.
+For more information on this research topic, please click here to read the news article, "Studying the Breeze".

 The Lower Atmospheric Propagation (LATPROP) system is a custom-built system to study the non-standard atmospheric conditions in marine and coastal environments.
 It is composed of: